mtaufen/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 #### On-disk

-- The Kubelet should accept a `--config-dir` flag that specifies a directory (e.g. `config-dir`).
+- The Kubelet should accept a `--node-config-dir` flag that specifies a directory (e.g. `config-dir`).
 - The Kubelet will use this directory to checkpoint downloaded `ConfigMap`s.
-  + When the Kubelet downloads a `ConfigMap`, it will save its contents to a directory named after the UID of that `ConfigMap`, in a subdirectory of `config-dir` called `configmaps`, e.g. `config-dir/configmaps/{uid}`.
+  + When the Kubelet downloads a `ConfigMap`, it will checkpoint a serialization of the `ConfigMap` object to a file at `{node-config-dir}/checkpoints/{UID}/{object-name}`.
-  + The directory `config-dir/configmaps/{uid}` contains the `Data` of the corresponding `ConfigMap` as a set of files.
-Given the most recent `ConfigMap` example above, reading `config-dir/configmaps/{uid-of-the-example}/kubelet` would return `{JSON blob}`.
+  + We checkpoint the entire object, rather than unpacking the contents as a set of files, because the former is less complex and reduces chance for errors during the checkpoint process.
 - The user can additionally pre-populate `config-dir/init` with an initial set of configuration files, to be used prior to the Kubelet being able to access the API server (including when running in standalone mode).
+These files will be treated as if the filename is a key in a configuration `ConfigMap`, and as if the file contents is the value associated with that key.

 ### Orchestration of configuration